 Endowments are most commonly used by educational, cultural, and healthcare organizations, but any organization—large or small—can create one.
 The process of creating and then managing the endowment just needs to be prioritized properly.

-So how do they work?
 In practice, endowments function like this:

 There are several key types of endowments to understand.
 You’re likely to encounter these categories as you work to create your own: